faizyy01/Invitarr/README.md

 If the discord user loses their role their email is also removed from plex.
 (You can disable this and the database if you want.)

-Commands that can be used in a specified discord channel.:
+Commands:
 ```
 -plexadd "email" #To add an email to plex.
 -plexrm "email" #To remove an email that is in plex.
--dbadd "email" #To link an exsisting user's plex email and discord account.
+-dbadd "email" @user #To link an exsisting user's plex email and discord account.
 ```

 # Installation & Configuration